tw050x/tw050x.net/documentation/cookies.md

 ### The `auth.token.access` cookie

 This cookie stores the user's access token which used to <u>authorise</u> the users requests to all servers.
 The access token <u>should</u> contain the user's email address and the user's roles (and anoy other relevant information).

-### The `auth.token.identity` cookie

-This cookie stores the user's identity token which is used to <u>authenticate</u> the user.
-It can be used to generate an access token on the `/token/authorise` endpoint.

 ### The `auth.token.refresh` cookie